FrogBomb/prime_sieve/README.md

 # prime_sieve
 Tools for generating filters and collections with primes.

-Rust implementation of the Sieve of Atkin
+Rust implementation of the Sieve of Atkin.

 ## `prime_sieve::filter`
 ```Rust